Loading...

 Teya

-She began CME® Therapy at the age of four and a half years old (in 2002), with the diagnosis of congenital cerebellar hypoplasia and deafness.
-To understand better Teya’s case we will briefly explain the cerebellum characteristics, information adapted from the NINDS web page:
+Teya began CME® Therapy at the age of four and a half years old in 2002, with the diagnosis of congenital cerebellar hypoplasia and deafness.
+To better understand Teya’s case, let’s briefly explain the cerebellum’s characteristics, based on information adapted from the NINDS website:

-The cerebellum integrates these two functions, using the constant feedback on body position to fine-tune motor functions.
-Because of this “updating” function of the cerebellum, lesions within it are not so debilitating as to cause paralysis, but rather present as feedback deficits resulting in disorders in fine movement, equilibrium, posture, and motor learning”.
+The cerebellum integrates these functions, using constant feedback on body position to fine-tune motor functions.
+Due to this “updating” function, lesions in the cerebellum do not cause paralysis but result in feedback deficits, leading to disorders in fine movement, equilibrium, posture, and motor learning.

-Luckily, since the first set of intensive therapy sessions Teya showed good tolerance to the new therapy responding very well to the exercises, but due to her size and total lack of control of balanced reactions, it was very hard for the mother and for the therapist to provoke functional responses holding such a tall girl by the ankles.
+Fortunately, from the first set of intensive therapy sessions, Teya showed good tolerance to the new therapy and responded well to the exercises.
+However, due to her size and lack of balanced reactions, it was challenging for her mother and therapist to provoke functional responses by holding her ankles.

 – Jeanette, Teya’s mother